 Passport was made for the road less traveled and its rugged design is proof, sporting a raised suspension and the highest ground clearance of any Honda SUV—not to mention better approach and departure angles.
 Every 2021 Passport is available with the Intelligent Variable Torque Management™ (i-VTM4®) All-Wheel-Drive System, the first-ever Passport TrailSport and top-tier Passport Elite come standard equipped with AWD.

 The innovative Ridgeline has introduced many industry-firsts to the midsize truck segment, including an In-Bed Trunk®, dual-action tailgate, and truck-bed audio system, and its available, all-wheel drive provides SUV handling without sacrificing any pickup perks.
 Scroll down to learn more about this Honda all-wheel drive truck.

-From Sport trims to the Black Edition, every 2020 Ridgeline can be outfitted with the available, Intelligent Variable Torque Management™ (i-VTM4®) All-Wheel-Drive System.
+From the Sport model to the Black Edition, every 2021 Ridgeline trim level can be outfitted with the available, Intelligent Variable Torque Management™ (i-VTM4®) All-Wheel-Drive System.
 This drivetrain boosts Ridgeline’s towing capacity from 3,500 to 5,000 pounds, adding to an already hearty powertrain comprised of a 280-horsepower i-VTEC® engine paired to a 9-speed automatic transmission (9AT) with shift-by-wire and paddle shifters.